 - OpenMemories: Tweak: https://github.com/ma1co/OpenMemories-Tweak

 Links are affiliate.
 Prices are those at the time of writing.
+If you find a dead link, let me know in the comments.

 When you first receive your camera, put in the battery, and connect the USB plug to the wall adapter to charge.
 The USB port on the camera is behind the small door on the side.
 The port under USB is where the micro HDMI cable connects.
 We’ll use that soon.